Author Correspondence author

 Guo T.X., 2024, Unraveling key genetic factors in corn quality improvement through GWAS, Maize Genomics and Genetics, 15(1): 9-16 (doi: 10.5376/mgg.2024.15.0002)

 Genome-Wide Association Studies (GWAS) are a powerful genetic tool that has been widely applied in the field of crop quality improvement in recent years.
 Particularly in corn, as one of the world's important food and feed crops, improving its quality is crucial to meet the growing demand for food.
-This article reviews the application of GWAS in analyzing the genetic basis of corn quality-related traits, focusing on the genetic regulatory mechanisms of key traits such as starch content, protein content, and oil content.
+This study reviews the application of GWAS in analyzing the genetic basis of corn quality-related traits, focusing on the genetic regulatory mechanisms of key traits such as starch content, protein content, and oil content.
 We summarize recent research progress, including key genetic loci discovered through GWAS and their potential impact on corn quality.
 Moreover, we discuss the challenges and opportunities of applying GWAS findings in corn breeding practices, and how to utilize the latest biotechnologies, such as CRISPR gene editing, for precise trait improvement in corn.
-Finally, the article proposes future research directions, emphasizing the importance of integrating various genetic and genomic tools to comprehensively understand the genetic mechanisms behind corn quality formation.
+Finally, the study proposes future research directions, emphasizing the importance of integrating various genetic and genomic tools to comprehensively understand the genetic mechanisms behind corn quality formation.

 As one of the most important food crops in the world, corn plays an irreplaceable role in ensuring global food security.
 As the world's population continues to grow and food demand continues to rise, improving the yield and nutritional value of corn has become a top priority in research and breeding.
 This is not only about the quantity of food, but also about the quality of food, that is, how to significantly improve the nutritional content of corn through scientific methods to better meet the needs of human health diet.
 In this context, traditional breeding techniques can no longer fully meet the needs of modern agriculture, and new scientific and technological means are urgently needed to guide crop quality improvement.